alana-anderson/gulp-project-strat/README.md

-# frontend-dev-test
+# gulp test strat
-Frontend developer competency test.
-This will be a function single-page app.
+This will be a function single-page app for gulp based projects.
 (In-progress)

 ## To build the project
 run the following commands: